Multiple Output Regression with Latent Noise: Experiments

 Detection of associations between multiple SNPs and metabolites is a topic that has received attention recently \citep[see, e.g.,][]{kim2009multivariate,inouye2012novel,marttinen2014assessing}.
-Here we demonstrate the potential of the new method in this task using two illustrative example genes for which some ground truth is available.
-Associations between SNPs within two genes, \emph{LIPC} and \emph{XRCC4}, and the metabolites in the NFBC1966 data are investigated in the experiment. \emph{LIPC} was selected as a reference, because it is one of the most strongly lipid-associated genes.
+Here we demonstrate the potential of the new method in this task using two illustrative example genes for which ground truth is available.
+Associations between SNPs within two genes, \emph{LIPC} and \emph{XRCC4}, and the metabolites in the NFBC1966 data are investigated in the experiment.
+Note that the covariates (SNPs) used in this experiment are different from the ones used in the prediction experiment: here SNPs in individual genes are used, whereas in the prediction experiment all known lipid-associated SNPs were used. \emph{LIPC} was selected as a reference, because it is one of the most strongly lipid-associated genes.
 On the contrary, \emph{XRCC4} was discovered only recently using three cohorts of individuals \citep{marttinen2014assessing}, and it was selected to serve as an example of a complex association detectable only by associating multiple SNPs with multiple metabolites, and not visible using simpler methods.

 We use the proportion of total variance explained (PTVE) as the test score \citep{marttinen2014assessing}, and sample 100 permutations to measure the power to detect the associations.
 Furthermore, we use downsampling to evaluate the impact of the amount of training data.
 For comparison, we select the BRRR, the exhaustive pairwise (univariate) linear regression ('lm'), and canonical correlation analysis (CCA) \citep{ferreira2009multivariate}, these being the methods that have been proposed for the task and having a sensible runtime in putative genome-wide applications.
 For lm, the minimum p-value of the regression coefficient over all SNP-metabolite pairs, and for the CCA, the minimum p-value over all SNPs (each SNP associated with all metabolites jointly) are used as the test scores.
 The association involving the \emph{XRCC4} gene was originally detected using the BRRR model; however, unlike here, informative priors were used for the regression coefficients.